Au2mater/MyGPTs/README.md

 # MyGPTs :left_speech_bubble:

 The goal of this app is to allow everyone in an organization to create their own personalized GPT Chat Assistants with custom "rules" and knowledge sources (RAG), using a simple graphic user interface and without any coding.
 <br>The initial setup is done by a developer or the IT department.
-If you already have access to an OpenAi or Azure OpenAi API, this can be done in a few minutes.
+If you already have access to an OpenAi API, Azure OpenAi API or have LM Studio running locally, this can be done in a few minutes.
 <br>When the app is launched, everyone with access to the app can create and chat with their own assistants.
 <br>
 <br>